linode/docs/docs/websites/lemp/lemp-server-on-centos-7-with-fastcgi.md

 This ensures that all software is up to date and running at the latest version.

-## Install nginx from the EPEL
+## Install Nginx from the EPEL

-The quickest and easiest way to install nginx is from the Extra Packages for Enterprise Linux (EPEL) repository.
+The quickest and easiest way to install Nginx is from the Extra Packages for Enterprise Linux (EPEL) repository.
 You can install this using rpm:

     rpm -Uvh http://dl.fedoraproject.org/pub/epel/7/x86_64/e/epel-release-7-2.noarch.rpm
     yum update
     yum install nginx

-This installs the EPEL repository, pulls the metadata from the new repository, and then installs nginx.
+This installs the EPEL repository, pulls the metadata from the new repository, and then installs Nginx.

-## Configuring nginx
+## Configuring Nginx

-### Starting nginx with systemd
+### Starting Nginx with systemd

-After installing nginx it needs to be enabled and started in systemd.
+After installing Nginx it needs to be enabled and started in systemd.
 You can do this with the systemctl command:

     systemctl enable nginx.service
     systemctl start nginx.service